alvin-tosh/Infosec-and-Hacking-Scripts/USB rubber ducky scripts/README.md

-# USB Rubber ducky scripts
+# USB Rubber ducky/O.MG Cable scripts
 USB Rubber ducky is an HID device that looks like any other USB drive.
 It can be used to;
 - inject keystroke into a system,